rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 layout: post
 ---

-> **TL;DR;** For the last two years I have maintained a system which fetches readings from remote sensors, cleans them & exports them into files that can be used to answer questions like "where to place wind turbines on on a particular site".
-By standardising & storing readings in a timeseries database called `TimescaleDB`, I was able to massively simplify both the system & code needed to process them.
-Making `TimescaleDB` work well with `Django` was not straightforward but was ultimately worth the effort for the reduction in system complexity it enabled.
+> **TL;DR;** Over 2022/23 I maintained a "data pipeline" which fetches sensor readings from the world's most remote places, and transforms them into useful data sets, which form the basis upon which the construction of renewables (wind turbines or solar panels) on a particular site hinges.

+> By switching to a dedicated timeseries database, `TimescaleDB`[^QWOP] (an extension to the `Postgres`), and standardising all readings into a consistent format before storage, I was able to greatly simplify both the system & the code needed to process them.

+[^QWOP]: Sensor readings were stored in a `Microsoft SQL Server` database and everything else) in a `MySQL` database

+> Adapting the system for `TimescaleDB` was not straightforward, but was ultimately worth the effort:
+>- I reduced the number of components in the system, and so reduced the number of failure modes
+>- I brought an untested data pipeline under test[^QIO]
+>- I replaced ~25,000 lines of code with ~1,000 lines

+[^QIO]: Test code that checks that other code does what it was designed to do.
+There were no tests to checking the code ingesting, transforming & saving data **because the system was too hard to test**.

-> I owe this concept of data "standardisation" to Hadley Wickham's ["Tidy Data" paper](https://vita.had.co.nz/papers/tidy-data.pdf)
+> I owe the inspiration behind data "standardisation" to Hadley Wickham's ["Tidy Data" paper](https://vita.had.co.nz/papers/tidy-data.pdf), and reducing system complexity to Dan McKinley's [Choose Boring Technology](https://boringtechnology.club/)

 Over 2022/23 I worked at `Mainstream Renewable Power` on an internal web application called `StationManager` used by the `Energy Analysis Group` -